thomasht86/ADLM-2025-Data-Challenge/README.md

 ## Final (Live) Competition

 The top two teams from the preliminary competition will be invited to present how they built their solution in a live Webinar/competition event.
-The teams will then compete based on the speed and accuracy of their responses to a new set of questions presented "game show style".
+The teams will then compete based on the speed and accuracy of their responses to a new set of questions presented "game show style."
 The team with the highest score will be declared the winner.

 ## Significance